libaudioverse/libaudioverse/contributing.md

 #Contributing

+Note: This document is a draft.
+Parts of this process need legal review before I can accept contributions.

 Thank you for your interest in contributing to Libaudioverse.
 Contributions are always welcome.

 please read this file in its entirety before coding.
 If you don't, you may be wasting time.